-> The first type of divorce in France is the divorce by mutual consent.
-In this case, the spouses need to agree on every aspect of the divorce procedure before they submit a petition to the judge (custody, division of assets, visiting rights etc.).
+The first type of divorce in France is the one by mutual consent.
+In this case, spouses need to agree on every aspect of the divorce procedure before they submit a petition to the judge (custody, division of assets, visiting rights etc.).
 This is the simplest form of divorce in France and the parties need to draft an agreement that covers all the aspects of the divorce and its consequences.

-> The divorce procedure can also take place on the basis of acceptance that the marriage has broken down.
+The divorce procedure can also take place on the basis of acceptance that the marriage has broken down.
 This type of divorce is also called accepted divorce.
 The parties need to agree that divorce is inevitable and a judge needs to verify if both parties have willingly given their consent.
 A judge will also pronounce custody rights for the children and resolve other issues like asset management.

 A contested or hostile divorce takes place when one party accuses the other of the breakdown suffered in the marriage.
 This is usually a lengthy procedure and the accusing party will try to prove that the other party is responsible for the ending the marriage.
 French law encourages spouses reach an amicable agreement and even change the type of divorce, if needed.

 A divorce for prolonged separation is possible in France when the couple has lived apart for more than two years.
 A French judge will pronounce the divorce and establish the consequences.